Bongil Bongil National Park

 This saltwater estuary also offers a sheltered fishing spot.
 If you're lucky, you might catch flathead, mullet or mangrove jack to cook up for lunch at nearby Bongil picnic area.

 Bonville Creek, surrounded by native bushland, attracts plenty of birdlife.
 Bring your binoculars for a chance to see cormorants, whistling kites, ospreys, kingfishers and the beautiful rainbow bee-eaters.
 Shorebirds such as little terns and pied oystercatchers make their nests at the mouth of the creek.

 For those wanting a longer paddle, canoes and kayaks can also be launched around the upper reaches of Pine Creek.

-Sign up to our Naturescapes e-newsletter which is packed with information, new products, experiences and events in NSW national parks.
+Subscribe to our Naturescapes e-newsletter which is packed with the latest information, experiences and events in NSW national parks.
 Your next park adventure starts here.

 - in Bongil Bongil National Park in the North Coast region

-Bongil Bongil National Park is open sunrise to sunset but may have to close at times due to poor weather or fire danger.
+Bongil Bongil National Park is always open but may have to close at times due to poor weather or fire danger.